gemc/docs/webPage/source/index.rst

 `geant4 <https://geant4.cern.ch>`_  is a c++ framework to simulate the passage of particles through matter.

-GEMC aims at making available all the powerful geant4 features w/o any prior knowledge of c++ or geant4.
+GEMC makes available all the powerful geant4 features w/o need of c++ or geant4 knowledge.
 It provides:

  * application independent geometry description